 Just because marketers can find an audience down the back alleys of the web doesn’t mean they should.

 “What are we including as user generated content here?”

 UGC takes a variety of forms.
 The two most relevant for brands on the modern web are:

 User-generated videos (with ads that run before YouTube videos, during Snapchat stories, etc.)

-Personal blogs and “long-tail” sites (with ads that run on those pages, powered by Google and a number of other legacy ad tech companies).
+Forums and personal sites/pages (with ads that run on those pages, powered by Google and a number of other legacy ad tech companies).
 In the context of a marketer, this would not include professionally-created niche content, like a celebrity’s personal site or niche content sites (e.g. ThePointsGuy).

-The common thread here is that in both cases, these are everyday people creating content, without editorial oversight (and unfortunately sometimes without moral oversight) and often without regard for whether a brand advertiser would want to be perceived as “funding” the content.
+The common thread here is that in both cases, these are everyday people creating content, without editorial oversight and often without regard for whether a brand advertiser would want to be perceived as “funding” the content.

 User-generated content is what makes the internet a great place — and what sometimes makes the internet a scary place.
 It’s the long-tail blog set up by anybody with an opinion; it’s the YouTube channel started by anyone around the world with a laptop; it’s the Snapchat story created by anyone with a phone.
 UGC is important to promote the free flow of information and to promote a global dialogue, but advertising within and around UGC also creates enormous risk for most brand marketers.

 Ten years ago, brands never advertised next to user generated content: no one was running pre-roll ads before YouTube clips or paying for banner ads in the corners of the millions of sites that monetize using Google and other legacy ad tech.
 The guy on the corner with the megaphone has a right to free speech, but now, brands are realizing that they are unwittingly paying to sponsor his message.
 The First Amendment protects people’s right to speak their thoughts, but it doesn’t grant them a right to profit from them.